biocatiit/website/content/pages/about_saxs.rst

 Laminar mixing utilizes hydrodynamic focusing to reduce the central flow channel to a narrow (typically ~0.1-10 µm) sheath.
+A version of this mixer is currently available at BioCAT and can provide access to time ranges from ~1 ms to 1.5 s.
+These experiments use modest amounts of sample, ~1-10 mg per time series (~30 time points).

-A version of this mixer is currently under development at BioCAT.
-For chaotic/turbulent mixing, chaotic/turbulent flow breaks the solution into eddies small enough for reactants to diffuse rapidly.
-Chaotic/turbulent flow mixers have the advantage of being able to use all of the delivered photon flux in the X-ray beam for the best signal to noise ratio.
-The plug flow in this kind of mixer also makes the reaction time uniform orthogonally to the flow-direction thus making its incorporation into a SAXS camera quite straight forward.
-In its current iteration, the BioCAT mixer can access time regimes as low as 50 µs and a complete experiment can be performed with as little as 10 mg of sample.
+In chaotic/turbulent mixing, chaotic/turbulent flow breaks the solution into eddies small enough for reactants to diffuse rapidly.
+Mixing can be much more rapid than in laminar flow mixers, but requires much higher flow rates.
+In its current iteration, the BioCAT mixer can access time regimes as low as ~80 µs and a complete experiment can be performed with 10-100 mg of sample.

 Currently experiments are collaborations with beamline staff, and users are encouraged to discuss possible experiments with the `SAXS scientific contact <{filename}/pages/contact.rst>`_.